EranStarkLab/SpatiotemporalSpiking/README.md

 # SpatiotemporalSpiking
-This repository contains the code used in Sukman and Stark, 2022, eNeuro.
+This repository contains the code used in Sukman and Stark, 2022, Cortical pyramidal and parvalbumin cells exhibit distinct spatiotemporal extracellular electric potentials.

 ## Requirements
-The code was tested on machines running Windows and Linux machines running Windows 10 and Ubuntu 18 respectively but is expected to work on any OS.
+The code was tested on machines running Windows (Windows 10) and Linux (Ubuntu 18), but is expected to work on any OS

 The code was tested with Python 3.9.1 and the packages described in the _requirements.txt_ file.
 Other versions of Python and/or the packages are not guaranteed to work or yield similar results.

 Some statistical tests were conducted using MATLAB R2021B.
-In addition, to calculate mutual information values, it is required to install the package developed in Timme and Lapish, 2018 (eNeuro).
+In addition, to calculate mutual information values (Module 4), it is required to install the package developed in Timme and Lapish, 2018 (eNeuro).

 ## Modules
 The code should be executed from the _src_ directory and the input to all code segments should be provided by changing only the _constants.py_ and _paths.py_ files.

-The code files, all found under the _src/_ directory, can be grouped into __5__ modules:
+The code files, all found under the _src/_ directory, are grouped into __5__ modules:
 ### 1. Raw data parsing
 The module is executed by running _read_data.py_.
 The module is used to read the raw data, and extract only the relevant spikes and assign labels to them (see _Spike sorting and ground truth labels_ under _Materials and Methods_).
 Utility functions for this module are under _data_utils_.
-For this module, be sure to update the following (more customizability available, see _constants.py_):
+For this module, be sure to update the following (for additional customization, see _constants.py_):

 * _constants.py_:
   * SESSION_EMPTY_INDS - A dictionary containing all session names wanted to be read as keys, coupled with a list of